tung/ruggrogue/book/game-data.md

 A flag that's `true` when the player is alive and `false` when they've died.
 This determines whether the player should keep getting turns, as well as if they should get a win screen or game over screen when the game ends.
-It was created to avoid a strong assumption of the player being alive being tied to their hit points.
-However, considering how simple RuggRogue ended up being, it's technically redundant information.

 ### `PlayerId`